karchjd/GPPMM/README.md

 >> addpath(genpath('main/'))
 ```

-from the within the base folder.
+from within the base folder.

 # Example